Best Master’s Programs for Social Work

 6. University of Texas at Austin

-The University of Texas at Austin‘s master of social work requires 60 credits of coursework and 1,020 hours of field experience.
+The University of Texas at Austin‘s master of social work requires 60 credits of coursework and 960 hours of supervised field internship experience.
 Students can select one of two concentrations: clinical social work or administration and policy practice.

 Clinical social work topics include assessment and diagnosis, cognitive group therapy, motivational interviewing, and treatment of traumatized populations.
 Administration and policy practice focuses on culturally responsive practice in human service organizations and community-based agencies.

-Enrollment options include a one-year track for bachelor of social work holders to a three-and-a-half-year program.
+Enrollment options include a one-year track for bachelor of social work holders and a three-and-a-half-year program.

 • Campus: Austin, Texas